dsml4/dsml4s8e/README.md

 If a notebook is executed by Dagster as an Op then it replaces the `parameter` cell with the `injected-parameters` cell, thus the variable `context` used in a notebook body when it run in standalone mode as well as Dagster Op.

+To be clear, let's look at one of the notebooks executed by Dagster.

 <img width="999" alt="runs" src="https://user-images.githubusercontent.com/1010096/232601657-a8e3788a-96a8-4043-a14d-77306f7318f4.png">

 <img width="1001" alt="open_path" src="https://user-images.githubusercontent.com/1010096/232603425-b6db4e71-893d-4633-8713-f1feaf96ecbb.png">

+You can notice that the injected-parameters cell in your output notebook defines a variable called context.

 <img width="1180" alt="out_nb_2" src="https://user-images.githubusercontent.com/1010096/232603465-41f3f647-4898-439f-95de-f00af1ba8da8.png">

-### The 3th cell with a notebook data catalog initialization
+### Cell 3: data catalog initialization

 A name of a path variable must be unique for each notebook namespace where the variable is used, thus a name of path variable could be shorter than the corresponding catalog path.